 3. Don’t just recruit for strengths

-The real results come from organisations who continue to talk to their hires about their strengths and how they will leverage them to achieve business goals and outcomes
+The real results come from organisations who continue to talk to their hires about their strengths.
+Understanding how they will leverage their strengths to achieve business goals and outcomes.

 4. Ensure it is delivering the right results

-Measuring conversion ratios at assessment centres or interviews are great but it does not have to stop there.
-The real test is whether assessing people’s strengths and developing them has a relationship with performance/strategic goal/financial performance or customer loyalty
+Measuring conversion ratios at assessment centres or interviews are great.
+However, it does not have to stop there.
+The real test is whether assessing people’s strengths has a relationship with performance, strategic goal, financial performance or customer loyalty.

-Embedding strengths within the recruitment process and beyond has been found to deliver measurable business returns such as increased revenues, reduced costs as well as indicators of future success such as increased customer engagement and an engaged workplace.
+Embedding strengths within the recruitment process has been found to deliver measurable business returns.
+This includes increased revenues, reduced costs, indicators of future success, increased customer engagement and an engaged workplace.